violaaas/music/guide/HowTo.md

 **Equipment**

+- Everyone needs a computer with access to email and a decent internet connection to upload and download large video files.
+For reference, a 2.5 minute video from a recent iPhone is approximately 150MB (megabytes).
+For example, as a performer, to upload 150MB on a 1Mb (megabit) connection at full speed would take 21 minutes.
 - Each performer needs a device that can record audio and video, a separate device to play back the click track, and headphones/earphones to listen to the click track.
-They also need an internet connection and a place to upload their recorded videos unless the Project Organizer can provide it.
-- The Audio/Video Engineer needs a reasonably fast computer, lots of free disk space to install necessary applications and to master the video/audio, and a decent internet connection.
+- The Audio/Video Engineer needs a reasonably fast computer, lots of free disk space to install necessary applications and to master the video/audio (approximately 10 times the total size of all the performers' videos), and a decent internet connection.

 Process